ay5710/MLOps/README.md

 DB_PASSWORD=
 DB_HOST=

-Current implementation: two tables, for the reviews as scrapped and the results of sentiment analysis, with a few examples.
+Current implementation: 3 tables, for the movies, the reviews as scrapped, and the results of sentiment analysis.

 To do:
-- Check several users can access the same DB, or if a project must be created
-- Create backups and send to S3?
-- Automate the initialisation (creating tables if necessary, loading examples and backups)
 - Switch to asynchronous?
-- Start building the container
+- Include a postgreSQL service in the project Docker container

 ## Scrapping